-Who will come out on top in the battle of the managers Robert Moreno or Janne Andersson?
+Who will come out on top in the battle of the managers Luis Enrique or Janne Andersson?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Spain and Sweden?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.